GreyEcologist/framework/docs/guide/about-assets.md

 # About assets

 When discussing assets, we think of different things of value.
 The simplest explanation relates to the items you keep in your physical wallet.
 It usually holds some cash in banknotes and coins, but also a bunch of other things.
-These other things like your ID, driving license, social security card, etc. all represent unique assets.
+These other things like your ID, driver license, social security card, etc. all represent unique assets.

 ## Assets are non-fungible